Our reviewers are all physicians who have served on admissions committees and have conducted actual medical school interviews.

 Dr. Mehta is the founder of MedSchoolCoach and has guided thousands of successful medical school applicants.
 He is also a practicing physician in Boston where he specializes in vascular and interventional radiology.View profile

-Dr. Yoediono was a Duke University pre-major advisor, and an adcom member for Duke University School of Medicine, the University of Rochester School of Medicine and the Harvard Longwood Psychiatry Residency Program.View profile
+Dr. Yoediono was a Duke University pre-major advisor, and has had admissions experience with Duke University School of Medicine, the University of Rochester School of Medicine and the Harvard Longwood Psychiatry Residency Program.View profile

 Dr. Katzen was an admissions committee member at George Washington University School of Medicine, as well as the president of Oncology-Hematology Associates in Maryland.View profile

 You have complete control over who conducts your session and when.
-Choose from over 70 advisors with extended weekday and weekend hours.
+Choose from many Physician Advisors with extended weekday and weekend hours.

-With 12,000 students helped and over 500,000 coaching hours combined, no one has more experience helping students than we do.
+We have served thousands of students and logged over 500,000 advising hours.
+No one has more experience with helping students than we do.

-Yes, you do.
-We have created a simulation and mock exam that is similar to the HireViu platform which AAMC uses for the VITA exam.
+Yes.
+We have created a simulation and mock exam that is similar to the HireViu platform, which AAMC uses for the VITA interview.
 The sample test is created by physicians with admissions committee experience.

-It's doubtful that the VITA Virtual Interview will replace an actual interview (whether a virtual interview done online, or an in-person interview once COVID risks subside).
-VITA will most likely be a screener to determine whether students land a real interview.
-Because of this, strong performance is crucial.
+It's doubtful that VITA will replace an actual interview (whether virtual or in-person) once COVID risks subside.
+More likely, VITA will become a screener to determine whether students move forward to the formal interview stage.
+Considering this, a strong performance is crucial.

-It's best to prepare for the exam like you would an actual interview.
+It's best to prepare for VITA like you would an actual interview.
 You should have an idea of the questions that will be asked and how you would approach them.

 Yes!
-Our physician advisors will actually review your video answers prior and then provide you specific feedback on how you answered each question and what you could do better.
+Our Physician Advisors will review your video answers and then provide you with specific feedback on how you answered each question and how you can improve.

-No; the test can only be taken once, just like the real VITA exam.
+No. Our simulated interview can only be taken once, just like the real VITA interview.

-YES!
-Every advisor at MedSchoolCoach is a physician with admissions committee experience.
-That means the evaluation they provide will be the same type of evaluation a medical school will utilize for your VITA™ test.
+Yes!
+All of our MedSchoolCoach Physician Advisors are physicians with admissions committee experience.
+That means the evaluation they provide will be similar to the one a medical school will use for your VITA interview.

 Yes, we'll provide you written feedback but we'll do even better than that.
 You'll have verbal feedback with your physician advisor as well where he or she will provide you one-on-one coaching.

-Yes, you can.
-You'll receive a document with links to all your videos.
+Yes, you will receive a document with links to all your videos.

 Yes!
-Once you sign up for feedback session, we'll send you instructions on how to record it.
+Once you sign up for a feedback session, we will send you instructions on how to record it.

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.Download